utkarshg6/helpful/Rust.md

   some_fn(my_string);

-  // An example of expecting a reference fn some_fn(s: &String) {
+  // An example of expecting a reference (borrowing) fn some_fn(s: &String) {
       ...
   }

   some_fn(&my_string);

-  // An example of expecting a *mutable* reference fn some_fn(s: &mut String) {
+  // An example of expecting a *mutable* reference (borrowing) fn some_fn(s: &mut String) {
       ...
   }